 Millions of dollars are being pumped into ‘save-the-rhino campaigns’ and ‘anti-poaching activities’.
 Yet, even with the growing use of drones and other surveillance technology in both private reserves and national parks, rhino deaths continue to rise.
 It is evident that the limited resources available to anti-poaching units cannot compete against the significant financial capability of crime syndicates which has enabled the purchase of military weapons including night vision equipment, AK47 firearms, as well as helicopters and payment to corrupt veterinarians.

 What is encouraging is the development of projects like Game Reserve United which has been devised to implement greater and more focused anti-poaching interventions that can adapt to the current situations.
-This collaborative effort between the Kruger National Park, large private game reserves such as Sabi Sands Wildtuin, SAN Parks, NGOs, individuals with experience in counter-insurgency tactics, counter-intelligence and relevant law enforcement agencies, is well funded and supported by a number of different groups under the umbrella of WESSA (Rhino Initiative Programme).
+This collaborative effort between the Kruger National Park, large private game reserves such as Sabi Sands Wildtuin, SAN Parks, NGOs, individuals with experience in counter-insurgency tactics, counter-intelligence and relevant law enforcement agencies, is well funded and supported by a number of different groups under the umbrella of the WESSA Rhino Initiative.

-In addition a program known as RhODIS (Rhino DNA Index System) was started in 2011 and currently has a database of 3,500 rhino.
+In addition a program known as the Rhino DNA Index System (RhODIS) was started in 2011 and currently has a database of 3,500 rhino.
 The DNA profiling can link those in possession of a horn to a particular crime and has been successful in helping prosecution in cases of both possession and smuggling of horn.

 Alternative measures such as dehorning, introducing dye and even poison into rhino horns have been considered, but appear to be powerless as a crime-fighting weapon.